Iqbal-Shaikhh/global-data-dashboard/README.md

 * **UN Country Profiles:** Comprehensive macroeconomic and demographic indicators.
 * **Kiva Profiles:** Regional data tailored toward assessing microfinance landscapes.
 *(Missing values in the raw CSVs encoded as `-99` are automatically handled and cleaned by the app's data loader).*

+### 1. The Core Infrastructure

+* **Streamlit Framework:** We used Streamlit to handle the entire frontend.
+It creates the webpage, the sidebar navigation, and the layout without needing to write any HTML or CSS.
+* **Smart Data Loading:** We used the `@st.cache_data` decorator.
+This means the app only reads and cleans the heavy CSV files once when it boots up, making the dashboard lightning-fast as the user clicks around.
+* **Automated Data Cleaning:** We wrote logic to instantly find all the `-99` values (which represent missing data in the UN datasets) and convert them to `NaN` so they don't ruin your statistical calculations.

+### 2. Three Interactive Modules

+We split the app into three distinct "pages" using a sidebar menu to answer your specific research questions:

+* **Socio-Economic Correlations:** Allows users to pick specific health/education metrics and plot them against GDP.
+We added an OLS (Ordinary Least Squares) trendline to show statistical relationships, and a beautifully styled Red-to-Blue **Correlation Heatmap** to show how all macro-indicators interact at once.
+* **Microfinance Impact:** Focuses on the Kiva dataset, allowing users to see how technological infrastructure (like internet and mobile access) correlates with regional employment metrics—key indicators for microfinance success.
+* **Country Comparison:** A tool that lets a user select any two countries from a dropdown.
+It instantly pulls their data, builds a side-by-side comparison table, and generates an interactive **Radar (Spider) Chart** to visualize the shape of their economies (Agriculture vs. Industry vs. Services).

+### 3. Professional Visual Styling

+Instead of default charts, we upgraded the visuals to impress your professors:

+* We used `template="plotly_white"` to remove the ugly gray backgrounds.
+* We applied professional color palettes (`px.colors.qualitative.Bold` and `Prism`) to easily distinguish different global regions.
+* We thickened the markers and trendlines so they look sharp and authoritative.

+### 4. The PDF Export Engine

+This is the most advanced feature of the app.
+We built a bridge between the interactive web frontend and a static PDF generator:

+* When the user clicks **"Generate PDF Report"**, the app uses the `Kaleido` engine (powered by the hidden Chromium browser we set up) to take high-resolution "screenshots" of your live Plotly charts.
+* It passes those images, along with the current data state, to your custom `report_generator.py` script.
+* That script dynamically builds a styled PDF with headers, footers, and alternating-color data tables, then hands it back to the web app for the user to download.

+**In short:** You started with raw, messy tabular data and ended up with an interactive, beautifully styled, statistically rigorous application that can automatically write its own reports!